gemseo/gemseo/doc_src/source/interface/gemseo_study.rst

 Examples
 --------

-The next figure illustrates how this tool can be used to create a MDO study analysis.
+The next figure illustrates how this tool can be used to create an MDO study analysis.
 This requires the creation of an excel workbook with one sheet per discipline.
 The name of the discipline is given by the name of the sheet.
 On each of these sheets, the inputs and outputs of the discipline must be given.